billscofield/HuaWei/vim/vim.md

 if at last it cannot make a full tabstop, vim simply compensates by Space.

 To speak a little bit more, if you set expandtab, it is equal to say to vim:

     Please do not bother to calculate how many Tab and Sapce is needed.
 Simply insert Space.

-***softtabstop 是按下 Tab 键时移动多少个字符宽度, 不足一个 softtabstop 时以空格补齐, 建议 采用 et, 并且设置 tabstop == softtabstop***
+***softtabstop 是按下 Tab 键时移动多少个字符宽度, 不足一个 softtabstop 时以空格 补齐, 建议 采用 et, 并且设置 tabstop == softtabstop***

 ## set let

 :set is for setting options, :let for assigning a value to a variable.

 It happens that the value for an option is linked to the name of the option prepended by a & (the &option-name construct then behaves very similar to “ordinary” variables).
 So, the following are equivalent:

     :set tw=40
     :let &tw=40

 But, for example, assigning 50 to the global variable foo (:let g:foo=50) cannot be achieved with a :set command (because g:foo is a variable and not an option).

 Some options are boolean like.
-When setting these, no value is needed (as in :set noic and the opposite :set ic).
+When setting these, no value is needed (as in : set noic and the opposite :set ic).

 ---

 :set only works with options, and sehe's answer showcases some good usage examples.

 :let on the other hand can do almost everything that :set can do, plus more.
 It can assign a value to

     a variable, e.g. let vi = 'vim' an option, e.g. let &tw = 40
     a register, e.g. let @a = $HOME . '/vimfiles'
-an environment variable, e.g. let $NOTHING = 'NOTHING' Another major difference is that the right hand side of :let is an expression, meaning you can do things like string concatenation (as seen in my register example above) and arithmetic operations (e.g. let &tw = 40 + 60).
+    an environment variable, e.g. let $NOTHING = 'NOTHING'

+Another major difference is that the right hand side of :let is an expression, meaning you can do things like string concatenation (as seen in my register example above) and arithmetic operations (e.g. let &tw = 40 + 60).
 This also means that you have to quote the value if it's a string. :set on the other hand reads the value verbatim.

 It's easier to use :set with options even though :let can also do most of it, Here are some comparison using sehe's examples ("n/a" means no way to do it with :let)

 :verbose set vs n/a (don't think there's another way to list all options) :set tw=40 vs :let &tw = 40 (yes, you can use the same shorthand in let too)